Teerath101/Teerath101/README.md

 ###  Hi, I'm Teerath!

-🚀 Working as a Data Analyst by profession.
+🚀 Working as a Data Analyst by profession.<br/>
-📍 Working toward becoming a SWE 💪🏻
+📍 Working toward becoming a SWE 💪🏻<br/>